 Is the staff understanding and helpful?

 Before going to the restaurant, decide:

-- What you will take with you.
+What should you take with you?
 You may need to take utensils, a towel, wipes, or toilet items that the person already uses.
 If so, make sure this is OK with the restaurant.